devplayer0/fyp/report.md

 Watchpoint Trace unit (DWT) can be used to count cycles on the STM32F407.
 The only setup needed is to write a 1 to the `CYCCNTENA` bit in the `DWT_CTRL` register, which is done by `libopencm3`'s `dwt_enable_cycle_counter()` function.
-Following this `DWT_CYCCNT` will increment for every cycle of the core clock [@armv7m].
+Following this, `DWT_CYCCNT` will increment for every cycle of the core clock [@armv7m].
 Additionally, `DWT_CYCCNT` can be written to in order to reset its value.

-### PyOCD and automation
+### pyOCD and automation

 While OpenOCD is a popular and well-supported tool for interfacing with STM32 microcontrollers, it doesn't lend itself very well to automation.
 In order